BrandonBian/OSDR-GNN/README.md

 material = True
 ```

-## "Assembly" directory: training of the GNN on Assembly CAD dataset for prediction on materials.

 ## (2021/07/27 Update): Added new dataset (v6) with new attribute "manufac_type"
 1. Debugged the dataset so that the columns match the previous version (v3).
 2. Modified the data processing code to take into account the new attribute (feature).